-The volume on the audio source is too low or too high.
+Probable Cause Corrective Action The volume on the audio source is too low or too high.
 If the volume is too high, overdriving the audio components may be causing short periods of sound to drop out (not be heard).

-- If you can adjust the output volume of your audio source (like the headset jack of an MP3 player), call into your Synapse system, place the call on hold, listen to MoH on the outside line, and adjust the audio volume on your audio source up or down until the best sound quality is achieved. - If your audio source does not have adjustable volume, such as the AUX OUT on a radio, verify that the audio source meets the electrical specs for ATA AUX IN.
-See "Appendix B: Technical Specifications" on page 137. - If you created a recording to use as the audio source, try to adjust the recording volume by speaking louder or speaking closer to the microphone. - Please note that some types of music sound better then others when played across a telephone line.
+If you can adjust the output volume of your audio source (like the headset jack of an MP3 player), call into your Synapse system, place the call on hold, listen to MoH on the outside line, and adjust the audio volume on your audio source up or down until the best sound quality is achieved.
+If your audio source does not have adjustable volume, such as the AUX OUT on a radio, verify that the audio source meets the electrical specs for ATA AUX IN.
+See "Appendix B: Technical Specifications" on page 142.
+If you created a recording to use as the audio source, try to adjust the recording volume by speaking louder or speaking closer to the microphone.
+Please note that some types of music sound better then others when played across a telephone line.
 For example, classical music with extreme volume fluctuations may not sound very good when used as MoH.
 Use of audio source outputs whose levels are not adjustable, such as RCA "Line Out" may result in unacceptable background music levels and should not be used.
 Use an audio source with output volume control.

 Do not exceed the ATA AUX IN input specifications.
-Grossly exceeding these CAUTION specifications can damage the ATA.
-See "Appendix B: Technical Specifications" on page 137.
+Grossly exceeding these specifications can damage the ATA.
+See "Appendix B: Technical Specifications" Do not exceed the ATA AUX IN input specifications.
+Grossly exceeding these on page 142.